formatjs/formatjs/website/docs/react-intl/api.md

 This interface is exported by the `react-intl` package that can be used in conjunction with the [`injectIntl`](#injectintl) HOC factory function.

 The definition above shows what the `props.intl` object will look like that's injected to your component via `injectIntl`.
-It's made up of three parts:
+It's made up of two parts:

 - **`IntlConfig`:** The intl metadata passed as props into the parent `<IntlProvider>`.
 - **`IntlFormatters`:** The imperative formatting API described below.